ccbogel/QualCoder/README.md

 ## INSTALLATION

 NOTE: Latest (25 August 2022) major change is to do: `pip install python-vlc`
-e.g. for Windows py -m pip install python-vlc
+e.g. for Windows: `py -m pip install python-vlc`
 I have changed how QualCoder accesses the python to vlc bindings

 ### Prerequisites